saarteag2/Filtering_TS/README_final.md

     1. filter_flat_annotated_transmission_summary.py
     2. filter_family_aggregation_annotated_transmission_summary.py

-4. **ANALYSIS BASED FILTERING**: Filter annotated flat and family aggregation transmission summary files from shards and recombine shards into one file. <br/>
+4. **ANALYSIS BASED FILTERING**: Filter annotated flat and family aggregation transmission summary files from shards and recombine shards into desired output format. <br/>
    1. filter_annotated_transmission_summary_qsub.sh #Most efficent for first large filtering step of main projects on bmap.
    2. combine_and_clean.sh #source code at the end of filter_annotated_transmission_summary_qsub.sh to give you a single filtered output file.
    3. Filtering_Wrapper_Script.sh #Most efficent for first large filtering step of single file or multiple input files. <br/>
    4. combine_and_clean_script.sh #source code within Filtering_Wrapper_Script.sh to give you requested output type. <br/>

-## 3. Overview of analysis based filtering scripts:
+## 3. Overview of analysis based filtering script:
+Filtering can be conducted for the two types of transmission summary files: flat and family aggregation.
+These types of transmission summary files can categorized into three input types depending on its file contents: per_chr, multi_chr, and chr_shards (see details below).
+The transmission summary files can also be combined into one input file or divided into multiple input files.
+The Filtering_Wrapper_Script.sh has been designed to handle the multiple transmission summary input cases and is recommended for as the main filtering script to be used.
+Functionality for this script and examples of its many input cases are provided below.

-Two Input Types
+Two Format Types
 -----------
   1. Single Transmission Summary File
   2. Multiple Transmission Summary Files within a single directory